HC3 staff answers recycling questions Monday – Thursday, 9 a.m. to 5 p.m. and Fridays 9 a.m. to 3 p.m. 970-668-5703.

 The Summit County Resource Allocation Park accepts bike tires (NO TUBES) for $1 each.

-You can recycle scrap metal for free in the scrap metal bins at the Breckenridge, Frisco, and Silverthorne drop-off centers.
 Please do not put scrap metal in the mixed metal bins (aluminum and tin cans only).
 Keep contaminants such as barbed wire, brake shoes or pads, chicken wire, rolled fencing, rebar, cable, propane, and fuel tanks OUT of the scrap metal bins.
 Barrels are only accepted with lids off or cut open.

 - Summit County does not pay for scrap metal.